 For example, last November, Lead Product Manager Stefan Scerri explained how the company had “killed its mobile app” and what he and his colleagues were planning to do to avoid encountering similar issues.

 With its analytics features and thorough feedback collection tools, Hotjar helps you build a broad, data-backed understanding of what exactly people use your site for, how they use it, and why.

-By allowing companies to create a complete, realistic picture of customer behavior, this combined approach has revolutionized the website analytics market.
+By allowing companies to create a complete, realistic picture of customer behavior, this combined approach, also apparent across other apps, has revolutionized the website analytics market.

 Optimizely makes A/B testing and iterating websites easier.
 Unbounce un-bounces landing pages and boosts conversion rates with customer-centric data insights.
 Amplitude delivers behavioral analysis and insights to drive customer engagement.

 Hotjar is one more piece of the puzzle—a very notable one.